symfony/symfony-docs/templates.rst

 Instead of writing the link URLs by hand, use the ``path()`` function to generate URLs based on the :ref:`routing configuration <routing-creating-routes>`.

-Later, if you want to modify the URL of a particular page, all you'll need to do is change the routing configuration: the templates will automatically generate the new URL.
+Later, if you want to modify the URL of a particular page, all you will need to do is change the routing configuration: the templates will automatically generate the new URL.